Bylaws

 Section 2.08.
 Membership List.
 The Corporation shall keep a complete and accurate list of Members.

 Section 2.09.
 New Members.
 Any Full Member may nominate for Membership any person who is qualified under the Bylaws and Articles of Incorporation by submitting to the Board of Directors a letter of sponsorship and resume for that person at least 30 days prior to any meeting of the Membership.
 New Member nominees must be approved by a majority vote of the quorum of the Board of Directors.
-The letter of sponsorship must explicitly state the type of Membership being applied for by the applicant.
+The letter of sponsorship must explicitly state the type of Membership being applied for by the applicant (student, associate, or full).

 Section 2.12.
 Associate Members.
 Associate Members are all those Members who are not Full Members, as defined in Section 2.07.
 Associate Members are not permitted to make motions, vote, hold office, or sit on the Board of Directors.
 Any Member who does not desire or is not permitted due to conflicts of interest in participating in the general business of the Corporation can maintain Membership in the Corporation as Associate Members.
 Any Full Members who are delinquent in payment of their dues shall be retained on the Membership roles as Associate Members for a period of up to one (1) year.